UBS Asset Management Americas Inc. Sells 102,011 Shares of Conagra Brands, Inc. (NYSE:CAG)

-UBS Asset Management Americas Inc. decreased its holdings in shares of Conagra Brands, Inc. (NYSE:CAG – Get Rating) by 3.9% in the third quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 2,528,205 shares of the company’s stock after selling 102,011 shares during the period.
-UBS Asset Management Americas Inc. owned 0.53% of Conagra Brands worth $82,495,000 as of its most recent SEC filing.
+UBS Asset Management Americas Inc. decreased its position in shares of Conagra Brands, Inc. (NYSE:CAG – Get Rating) by 3.9% during the 3rd quarter, Holdings Channel reports.
+The fund owned 2,528,205 shares of the company’s stock after selling 102,011 shares during the quarter.
+UBS Asset Management Americas Inc.’s holdings in Conagra Brands were worth $82,495,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also made changes to their positions in CAG.
-Price T Rowe Associates Inc. MD increased its stake in shares of Conagra Brands by 11.9% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 27,918,907 shares of the company’s stock valued at $955,943,000 after purchasing an additional 2,969,072 shares in the last quarter.
-State Street Corp increased its stake in shares of Conagra Brands by 12.8% during the first quarter.
-State Street Corp now owns 23,556,766 shares of the company’s stock valued at $790,801,000 after purchasing an additional 2,671,720 shares in the last quarter.
-First Trust Advisors LP increased its stake in shares of Conagra Brands by 48.9% during the third quarter.
-First Trust Advisors LP now owns 4,196,074 shares of the company’s stock valued at $136,918,000 after purchasing an additional 1,377,487 shares in the last quarter.
-Federated Hermes Inc. increased its position in shares of Conagra Brands by 20.4% during the second quarter.
-Federated Hermes Inc. now owns 6,112,442 shares of the company’s stock valued at $209,290,000 after acquiring an additional 1,034,123 shares in the last quarter.
-Finally, Royal Bank of Canada increased its position in shares of Conagra Brands by 99.4% during the first quarter.
-Royal Bank of Canada now owns 1,761,843 shares of the company’s stock valued at $59,146,000 after acquiring an additional 878,269 shares in the last quarter.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Hexagon Capital Partners LLC boosted its stake in Conagra Brands by 1,492.0% during the 3rd quarter.
+Hexagon Capital Partners LLC now owns 796 shares of the company’s stock worth $26,000 after acquiring an additional 746 shares during the last quarter.
+Centerpoint Advisors LLC acquired a new stake in Conagra Brands during the 3rd quarter worth approximately $33,000.
+Parkside Financial Bank & Trust raised its holdings in Conagra Brands by 38.0% during the 3rd quarter.
+Parkside Financial Bank & Trust now owns 1,441 shares of the company’s stock worth $47,000 after buying an additional 397 shares during the period.
+Ossiam acquired a new stake in Conagra Brands during the 2nd quarter worth approximately $68,000.
+Finally, Alta Advisers Ltd acquired a new stake in Conagra Brands during the 3rd quarter worth approximately $69,000.
 Institutional investors own 81.08% of the company’s stock.

 Conagra Brands Trading Down 0.2 %

-The company also recently announced a quarterly dividend, which was paid on Thursday, March 2nd.
-Investors of record on Monday, January 30th were paid a dividend of $0.33 per share.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, March 2nd.
+Stockholders of record on Monday, January 30th were given a $0.33 dividend.
+The ex-dividend date of this dividend was Friday, January 27th.
 This represents a $1.32 dividend on an annualized basis and a dividend yield of 3.77%.
-The ex-dividend date was Friday, January 27th.
-Conagra Brands’s dividend payout ratio (DPR) is 93.62%.
+Conagra Brands’s payout ratio is presently 93.62%.

 Conagra Brands, Inc engages in the manufacture and sale of processed and packaged foods.
 It operates through the following segments: Grocery and Snacks, Refrigerated and Frozen, International, and Foodservice.
 The Grocery and Snacks segment includes branded, shelf stable food products sold in various retail channels in the United States.